 We’re going to give you everything you need to set yourself up for success straight out of the gate.

 Now that we’ve covered the groundwork, let’s dig in.

 The Oxford English Dictionary defines a manager as “a person responsible for controlling or administering an organization or group of staff”.

 Let’s be honest, this definition just doesn’t cut it.

 Being a manager is a complex, relationship-fueled position, and anything human in nature can’t possibly be reduced to one simple and clean definition.
 One thing that remains consistent across the board is that a manager’s role is ultimately to support and lead their people to be the best they can be.
 It’s not about the authority, the control or the power.
 In fact, if you’re in it for the glory or the title, it won’t work out.

 Being a manager is about bringing out the best in people.
 That’s the bottom line.
 It’s a selfless, people-first, heart-driven role, and it’s worth every second of the complexity if you’re in it for the right reasons.

 Every company comes with different expectations and with each team there will be a different set of challenges.
 At a high level, here are some of the main responsibilities of a manager.

-According to our study, 40% of managers did not receive a clear list of responsibilities when they started.
+According to an Officevibe Pulse Survey study, 40% of managers did not receive a clear list of responsibilities when they started.

 The most important thing to understand about your role is that it’s changing.
 It’s not a continuation of your role as independent worker, and it’s not “doing your current role but better”.